SYK-08/nuttx/README.md

 ### Build Options

-Of course, the value any make variable an be overridden from the make command line.
+Of course, the value of any make variable can be overridden from the make command line.
 However, there is one particular variable assignment option that may be useful to you: